civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 4

-  **(1)** The Minister shall, on approving an application made under section 3, assess the needs of the member, veteran, spouse, common-law partner or survivor with respect to **the** career **transition services that may be provided to them under this Part**.
+  **(1)** The Minister shall, on approving an application made under section 3, assess the needs of the member, veteran, spouse, common-law partner or survivor with respect to the career transition services that may be provided to them under this Part.

 ### Section 274